Enter your E-mail Address

 History Of Reggae And Jamaican Musical Genres

-The history of reggae music can be seen throughout the world by its mark on the musical compositions of Wycliff, Laura Hill, the Rolling Stones, Sir Paul McCartney, Eric Clapton, Stevie Wonder, and others.
+The history of reggae music can be seen throughout the world by its mark on the musical compositions of John Legend, Rihanna, Wycliff, Laura Hill, the Rolling Stones, Sir Paul McCartney, Eric Clapton, Stevie Wonder, and others.

-The universal appeal and acceptance of the unique sound of reggae have Jamaica recording studios compared to Nashville.
+The universal appeal and acceptance of the unique sound of reggae have Jamaica's recording studios compared to Nashville.

 Jump forward to the early 1950 when the love of Mento gained popularity in the rural areas where crowds would get together for lively dances in the pre-radio days and have fun.